nest/nestml/doc/syntax.md

 ## Blocks

-To structure NESTML files, all content is split into blocks.
-Blocks begin with a keyword specifying the type of the block followed by zero or more arguments (depending on the type) and a colon.
+To structure NESTML fails, all content is split into blocks.
+Blocks begin with a keyword specifying the type of the block followed by a colon.
 They are closed with the keyword `end`.
-Indentation inside a block is not mandatory but recommended for better legibiliy.
-Each block must only occur once on each level.
+Indentation inside a block is not mandatory but recommended for better readability.
+Each block must only occur at most once on each level.
+Some of the blocks are required to occur in every neuron model.

 ### Syntax
 ```